trex-paxos/trex-paxos-jvm/README.md

 > A reliable algorithm for electing a proposer must use either randomness or realtime — for example, by using timeouts.
 However, safety is ensured regardless of the success or failure of the election.

 The novelty of Paxos was that it did not require real-time clocks.
-This implementation uses random timeouts:
+This implementation uses random timeouts.
+When a node times out it attempts to run the leader takeover protocol:

-1. Any leader sends `prepare(N,S)` for all slots any prior leader has attempted to fix
+1. The new leader sends `prepare(N,S)` for all slots any prior leader has attempted to fix
-2. Nodes respond with promise messages containing any unfixed `{N,V}` tuple at that slot `S`
+2. Nodes respond with promise messages containing any unfixed `{S,N,V}` tuples for each message
-3. The leader selects the `V` that was associated with the highest `N` value from a majority of responses
+3. For eacb slot the leader selects the `V` that was associated with the highest `N` value from a majority of responses
 4. The leader sends fresh `accept(S,N,V)` messages with chosen commands `V` using its own `N`

+If you have been previously taught Paxos that last set of statements simply says to run the full algorithm for every slot.

+Again, whenever a node receives either a `prepare` or `accept` message protocol message with a higher `N` that it replies to positively, it has promised to reject any further protocol messages with a lower `N`.

+The new leader can stream out many messages for many slots buffering them into a single network packet.

 A node might have no value for the specific slot.
 We can use `Optional<Command>` to cover that case.
 If a leader sees no values from a majority of nodes, it is free to pick any value.
 In practice, a new leader won't yet be accepting client commands until it gets to a steady state.
 So, it will choose a special “no operation” value, which is an empty command.

-Again, whenever a node receives either a `prepare` or `accept` message protocol message with a higher `N` that it replies to positively, it has promised to reject any further protocol messages with a lower `N`.

 This library uses code similar to the following for the `prepare` message and its acknowledgement: